 Don’t leave anything to chance.
 Approach the project holistically.
 Don’t merely talk about what the exhibit will look like but start mapping out a strategy that includes how you will engage the target audience before the show, at the show, and after.
 You cannot attract attendees with yesterday’s architecture, with outdated interactive technology, or with the ‘if you build it, they will come’ approach to exhibiting.

 Trained by consumer markets to expect experiences, attendees now anticipate an experience in a business-to-business environment.
 If the experience is missing, no matter how much of a “wow” factor your exhibit has, you won’t generate meaningful engagement.

 Optimal attendee engagement takes advantage of all possible touchpoints: websites, email, social media—everything that leads up to the experience on the show floor and everything that follows after the show closes.
 In your planning process, be mindful that besides the shiny new exhibit itself being part of the attraction, you want the conversations with your target market at the show to lead to sales and loyalty.
 Consider;

-- Exhibit Surveys says the average attendee spends a slightly more than 9 hours in the exhibit hall, visiting an average of 26 exhibits.
+- Industry surveys indicate the average trade show attendee spends slightly more than 9 hours in the exhibit hall, visiting an average of 26 exhibits.

-- 20 of those 26 visits are planned, on a must-see agenda the attendee compiles before the show.
+- 20 of those 26 visits are part of a must-see agenda the attendee compiles before coming to the show floor.

-- The other 6 are happenstance, arbitrary choices made during the show—some obviously influenced by the appearance of the exhibit.
+- The other 6 are happenstance, arbitrary choices made during the show—some, of course, influenced by the appearance of the exhibit.

-1. Beginning the engagement well in advance of the attendee’s leaving for the trade show (the curb)
+- Begin the engagement well in advance of the attendee’s leaving for the trade show.

-3. Continuing the conversation after the show: follow up with a thank you at the minimum and keep the momentum going.
+- Continue the conversation after the show.
+At a minimum, follow up with a thank you, and communicate with sales to keep the momentum going.